Practical Advice For Boosting Your Email Open Rates

 By response information

 Divide your subscribers along activity lines.
 Audience activity is a good representation of how engaged your subscribers are, and you can treat your most engaged subscribers a bit differently.
-Since engagement is monitored in the response section through opens and clicks, you can create segments based on those numbers.

 Keep in mind that each year up to one-third of email addresses become inactive or turn over due to job changes and deleted email accounts.
 Emfluence Emsights has some handy tips for reconnecting with subscribers who hard bounce, but try not to take it too personally if audience members don’t re-engage.
 You’re better off reserving your marketing efforts for those who already care about who you are and what you’re doing.